 Please get in touch if you would like to discuss your research ideas further.

-Our group is currently investigating mechanisms regulating multidrug transporters and drug resistance inand the pathogenic fungi species.
+Our group is currently investigating mechanisms regulating expression of multidrug transporters and drug resistance in the pathogenic fungispecies.
 We are particularly interested in transcriptional regulation of multidrug transporter genes mediated by histone chaperones and chromatin remodellers.
+We developed a technique to identify proteins assembled on promoters in a model organism Saccharomyces cerevisiae and are going to apply this technique to Candida species.

 How do the RFC family members (Elg1, Ctf18 and Rad24) maintain genome integrity?